Mapping Your Decision Landscape

 The Four Quadrants

-Once you can see your decisions, you need to map them.
+Once you can see your decisions, map them.
 The most useful framework plots decisions on two axes:

 Axis 1: Frequency.
 How often does this decision occur?
 Daily/weekly (high frequency) or monthly/quarterly/once (low frequency)?